slangenbach/notes/fastai_deep_learning_for_coders.md

 * Inspect the contents of a model by accessing `learner.model` - use `learner.get_submodule()` to get information on a sub module
 * Get the categories of a multi-class prediction by accessing `learner.dls.vocab`
 * Use `interact` from [ipywidgets][9] to get UI widgets to control input to a function
-* Gradient dissent is just calculating the loss a function, calculating its gradients and decreasing them slightly
+* Gradient descent is just calculating the loss a function, calculating its gradients and decreasing them slightly
 * ReLU returns 0 if linear function is <= 0 and the actual output of the function otherwise
 * >ReLU means replace negatives with zeros
-* >Deep Learning is using gradient dissent to set some parameters to make a wiggly function (which is just the addition of many RELUs - or something similar) to match your data
+* >Deep Learning is using gradient descent to set some parameters to make a wiggly function (which is just the addition of many RELUs - or something similar) to match your data
 * Start your project with simple, small models and spend time on the data - trying better architectures is the _very last step_
 * Check out [matrixmultiplication.xyz][10] for a visual walkthrough of matrix multiplication
 * GPUs are great a matrix multiplication